tumrabert/Cloud_Midterm_Project/README.md

 ## Requirement

 For me
-I used Linux for deploying terraform.
+I used Linux for install terraform and deployment.

 What're you need in linux ?